CodeHubOrg/bookxchange/docs/index.md

 ### Running and shutting down the development sever

-Originally starting the dev server was part of starting the containers with docker-compose.
-But that way it is running in the background and difficult to shut down without also shutting down the container - I have not found a good way.
+The development server is not started anymore when the containers are brought up, as it then runs in the background and is difficult to shut down or start.

-So after starting the containers, run `docker-compose exec web python manage.py runserver 0:8000`
+So after starting the containers with `docker-compose up -d`, run `docker-compose exec web python manage.py runserver 0:8000`

 ### When you get error messages on missing dependencies